boromir674/biskotaki/CONTRIBUTING.md

 ### Write Documentation

-Biskotaki could always use more documentation, whether as part of the official Biskotaki docs, in docstrings, etc.
+Biskotaki Gold Standard could always use more documentation, whether as part of the official Biskotaki Gold Standard docs, in docstrings, etc.

 If you want to review your changes on the documentation locally, you can do: